pcristof/asap/README.md

 3. Modify the config.ini file so that the 'pathToGrid' and 'pathToData' point to the correct directories on your local computer.

 ##### Running the analysis
-4. You can now run the anlysis by simply typing `python3 -m asap dotau`.
-This will create a new direcotry 'output_dotau' containing the results of the analysis and a copy of the configuration file.
+4. You can now run the anlysis by simply typing `python3 -m asap 2624250p.fits`.
+This will create a new direcotry 'output_2624250p' containing the results of the analysis and a copy of the configuration file.

 ### Understanding your results files
-You should now see a new directory 'output_dotau'.
+You should now see a new directory 'output_2624250p'.
 The directory will contain a number of figures whose names and should be self-explanatory:
 - a0-b.pdf
 - b-distrib.pdf
 - b_histogram.pdf